nyu-dh/website/source/_news/2023-06-22-fellow-spotlight-black-burials.md

   </div>
 </article>

-2021 Graduate Fellow Jubilee Marshall designs a walking tour of historic sites in Old City Philadelphia

 Jubilee Marshall’s Graduate Fellow project, Black Burials in Philadelphia: A Walking Tour, enriches the existing narrative of white and Black churches, graveyards, and other historic sites in Philadelphia.
 The digital walking tour takes visitors through around a dozen stops, accompanied by a detailed portrait of the milieu surrounding each location.

 “This project gave me a really valuable opportunity to learn technical skills in order to create a digital public history project,” Marshall reflects.
 “I was able to parlay these foundational skills into my graduate thesis and my professional career.”
 Some of the skills and resources Marshall credits in her project are NYU web hosting, Digital Scholarship Services, and NYU accessibility guides.